Polenoz/Aufgabe-2-DeepLearning/README.md

 ### Google Colab

-If you still want to execute the tests in Colab, run the following commands in a Colab cell:
+If you want to execute the tests in Colab, run the following commands in a Colab cell:

 ```python
 !git clone https://github.com/Polenoz/Polenoz-logistic-regression-aufgabe-2.git